-- Do you go to a lot of concerts?
+- Do you frequently attend concerts?

 Have sign-up clipboards on your merch table, at the bar, and other visible places.
 After the show, add all your sign-ups to your email list, and send them an email asking if they want to join your street team along with a link to the sign-up form.

 Be Mindful of Which Team Members You Select

 When picking your team from the list of sign-ups, you’ll want to strike a balance between quality and quantity.
 You don’t have to be overly selective, especially if this is going to be a volunteer street team.
 But you also want to be keenly aware of who’s representing your business.

 They’re going to interact with hundreds of people on your behalf.
 So ideally they’ll be the type of people you have faith won’t start, like, screaming at people out of nowhere or something.

 Bear in mind that building your street team is an ongoing process.
 Like building your email list or your social followers/subscribers – it’s not a once-per-year initiative.

 It should be something you’re proactively pushing, building out, and growing.